9600dev/llmvm/README.md

 It integrates well with [vim](https://neovim.io/) or your favorite editor to build multiline queries, or edit long message threads.

-You can even Ctrl-y + p to paste images into the REPL for upload and parsing by Anthropic Claude 3 multimodal, or OpenAI's vision models.
+You can even Ctrl-y + p to paste images into the REPL for upload and parsing by Anthropic Claude multimodal, OpenAI's vision models, or Gemini 2.5+ models.

 ## Install